Stereochron Island Manifesto

 Dusk falls on Stereochron

 FIELD RESEARCH: Our research into alternative clocks began on Stereochron Island in 2014* with the Spring dawn chorus.
-We completed them with this sound study at dusk on Vertumnalia, the ancient celebration of seasonal change.
-The model for this final
+We completed them with this sound study at dusk around the time of Vertumnalia, the ancient celebration of seasonal change.
+The model

 Dusk falls on Stereochron

 FIELD RESEARCH: Our research into alternative clocks began on Stereochron Island in 2014* with the Spring dawn chorus.
-We completed them with this sound study at dusk on Vertumnalia, the ancient celebration of seasonal change.
-The model for this final
+We completed them with this sound study at dusk around the time of Vertumnalia, the ancient celebration of seasonal change.
+The model

 Cautionary notices for clock users